 Penetration testing is a great method of ensuring that the data you are storing is safe and secure.
 Many skilled ethical hackers are willing to do this job for you.
 Request the services of an ethical hacker to try and spot any inefficiencies in the service you are receiving from the cloud services provider.

-As various IT experts on assignment writing services state, a penetration tester will spot flaws that need to be fixed before cyber attackers can exploit them.
+As various IT experts state, a penetration tester will spot flaws that need to be fixed before cyber attackers can exploit them.
 Of course, you will need the permission of the cloud services provider and some may not like the idea.
 However, you need to know the level of security you’re dealing with and there is no other better way to do it apart from penetration testing.

 ENSURE THE SERVICE PROVIDER’S DATA POLICY MATCHES YOURS